Section Image

 Fayette Aquatic Center is a popular summertime hangout

 Gutherie Smith Park is a favorite outdoor space with a playground, baseball fields and tennis courts.
 The grounds include a stocked fishing pond and walking trails.
 The on-site Fayette Aquatic Center opens seasonally.
-Visitors can enjoy the lazy river, splash pads and water slides for an entrance fee.
+Visitors must pay an entrance fee to enjoy the lazy river, splash pads and water slides.
 The Fayette Art Museum, inside the Fayette Civic Center, showcases over 3,500 works of art.
-The museum hosts a youth summer camp and festivals.
+The museum hosts a youth summer camp and community festivals.

 Events at Guthrie Smith Park

-In September, locals head to Guthrie Smith Park for the Fayette Arts Festival.
-During December, the park is adorned with lights for the Festival of the Trees.
+Locals head to Guthrie Smith Park for the Fayette Arts Festival in September.
+A colorful collection of lights adorn the park for the Festival of the Trees in December.
 Fayette Old Fashion Christmas is a new event that began in 2024.
 The winter festivities feature live music as well as carriage and train rides.
 Some locals dress in Charles Dickens-era costumes.

 Transportation